CryptoManufaktur-io/solana-rpc/README.md

 # solana-rpc

-Solana RPC only node with traefik
+Solana RPC only node with traefik.
+Solana runs in systemd, and traefik in Docker.

 # Prerequisites